qorix-group/process_description/process/process_areas/documentation_management/guidance/documentation_process_reqs.rst

    :complies: std_req__iso26262__support_1045

-   Documents headers shall contain an "approver" attribute, which is added during documentation build and contains the last PR CODEOWNER reviewer of the file containing the document.
+   Documents headers shall contain an "approver" attribute, which is added during documentation build and contains the name of the last approval reviewer of the file containing the document.

 .. gd_req:: Document Reviewer
    :id: gd_req__doc_reviewer